 Istanbul sprawls over seven hills and is split by the mighty Bosphorus River: Europe on one side of the water and Asia on the other.
 And that’s just the beginning…

-The city sprawls over 7 hills and is split by the mighty Bosphorus: Europe on one side of the river and Asia on the other.
-Women wearing full Muslim head coverings walk beside tattooed and pierced hipsters.
-Sophisticated restaurants share the same zip code as traditional teashops and spice markets.
+You’ll see Muslim women wearing hijab walking beside thoroughly tattooed and pierced hipsters.
+Sophisticated restaurants share the same zip code as traditional tea shops and spice markets.
 Istanbul is home to fishermen and millionaires, age-old mosques and H&M.

 Although nearly 20 million people call this city home, it doesn’t feel too compact, and green spaces frequently break up development.
-Modern construction backs up to ancient ruins in a tangible marriage of new and old.
+Modern construction neighbors ancient ruins in a tangible marriage of new and old.

 Because Istanbul is the meeting place of Asia and Europe, traces of both continents are found here, along with a presence uniquely its own.
 Influences from Christianity and Islam merge with the grandeur of ancient Roman civilization, and are then mixed with a pinch of Middle Eastern flair.